amitkan1995/blog/_pages/about.md

     image: "/assets/images/about.jpg"
 ---

-I am working as NLP, ML Intern in NEC.
+I am working as NLP, ML Intern at NEC.